This article was updated on January 13, 2022

 - A blog

 - Facebook Live seminars and chats

-Depending on whether you’re more comfortable with video or words, any one of these channels could be a great way to start promoting and strengthening your brand (without directly advertising).
+Depending on whether you’re more comfortable with video or words, any one of these digital marketing channels could be a great way to start strengthening and raising brand awareness (without directly advertising).
 In fact, users may be more likely to make a purchase when they’re not explicitly asked to buy something.

 Consider the following kinds of high-quality content: